AzureCosmosDB/cosmosdb-nosql-copilot/lab/lab-guide.md

     ![trust-dev-certs.png](../media/trust-dev-certs.png)

 1. At this point, your app has enough information to run but not enough to generate a real response from an LLM.
 Let's run the application to make sure your code doesn't have any omissions or errors.
+You may see some warnings, these are safe to ignore.

     ```bash
     dotnet run